blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 The browser is the *execution environment*, it loads the application and executes it.
 Unfortunately it cannot execute an Angular component *as it is*{: .italic-red-text }.

-__Tip__ A browser can interpret JavaScript and render HTML but not in the *Angular declarative syntax*.
+**Tip** A browser can interpret JavaScript and render HTML but not if written using the *Angular declarative syntax*.
 Angular provides a compiler that, together with the TypeScript one, transforms *"everything in something else"* that a browser can understand.
 {: .notice--info}

 During the build of an Angular project, two compilers come into play with _different purposes_:

 - `tsc` is the TypeScript compiler and generates the JavaScript w.r.t. the target specified in the `tsconfig.json`, for instance `target: es2015`.
 - `ngc` is the Angular compiler that translates the templates and decorators into JavaScript.
-The Angular compiler can works in two different modes:
+The Angular compiler can work in two different modes:
   - *Ahead-of-Time (AoT):*{: .italic-blue-text } work at build time so that the templates are bundled along with the application, suitable for production.
   - *Just-in-Time (JIT):*{: .italic-blue-text } templates are not pre-compiled, the compiler comes along with the application, it is loaded by the browser and does the work at runtime, suitable for development.

-__Tip__ During the development phase `ng serve` provides _live reload_ functionality.
+**Internals** During the development phase `ng serve` provides _live reload_ functionality.
-The process goes through `@ngtools/webpack`, compiled code is *not saved to disk*{: .italic-blue-text }, everything is consumed in memory via streams and emitters.
+The process goes through `@ngtools/webpack`, compiled code is *not saved to disk*{: .italic-violet-text }, everything is consumed in memory via streams and emitters.
-{: .notice--info}
+{: .notice--internals}

-### Angular vs. browser
+## Angular vs. browser

 What are then the *roles*{: .italic-red-text } of the browser and Angular?

 Once the Angular application has been *fully transformed into JavaScript* (HTML templates included), WebPack bundles it along with library dependencies in order to improve performance and load times.

-#### Browser
+### Browser

-The *browser role*{: .italic-red-text } is to load the `index.html` and to provide the execution environment, the render and the event loop:
+The *browser role*{: .italic-red-text } is to load the `index.html` and to provide the execution environment, the render and the event loop.
 ```html
 <!DOCTYPE html>
 <html lang="en">